4 Hi-Tech Beauty Tools Worth The Splurge

 Foreo Iris Eye Massager

 This suspect-looking eye massager, so erroneously curved like an uber-chic Swedish sex toy, gently taps and pulses with its tiny, padded silicone finger.
 It’s weird and wonderful on so many levels – and yes, the first time I used it I laughed like a teenage girl ripping open the sealed section in Cosmopolitan for the first time.
 3 weeks on and it has now become an indulgent, yet essential part of my morning routine, key to depuffing my eyes and key to concealing the fact that I stayed up reading an hour past my bedtime.

 Step 1: maximise results by first running an ice cube under your eyes and all over your face to de-puff and boost circulation.

 Step 2: apply your favourite eye cream or serum (here’s our comprehensive guide by skin concern).

 Step 3: run the Iris Eye Massager from the inner corner of your eye and out along the orbital bone to encourage lymphatic drainage – and you’re done!

 Neutrogena Light Therapy Spot Treatment

 When I first used the Light Therapy Spot Treatment I had, to be honest, quite low expectations.
 How effective could a drugstore device really be?
 Well.
 Turns out a woman with a pre-date breakout is in no place to draw such a rash hypothesis.
-So I turned that device and held it over each spot for 3 minutes, 3 times a day, with the same zest for life I usually reserve for half-off sales a Net-a-Porter – and the results were truly *shocking*.
+So I turned on that device and held it over each spot for 3 minutes, 3 times a day, with the same zest for life I usually reserve for half-off sales at Net-a-Porter – and the results were truly *shocking*.
 Within 24 hours my emerging breakouts had shrunk almost completely in size and redness, and it is so effective, I have not been tempted to squeeze a pimple out of existence since.